 The first thing to note, is that UTM tags are free to use.
 You don't need any special tools to create them, and you certainly don't need to pay out for tools to see the results.
 In fact, you will find these two links helpful:

-Campaign URL Builder - This neat little tool will help you create the full URL with the UTM tags in place in a few simple steps.
+UTM Generator - This neat little tool will help you create the full URL with the UTM tags in place in a few simple steps.
 Complete with examples, this page will become your next best friend.

 Google Analytics - If you've not come across Google Analytics before, it may seem a bit confusing at first.
 What this does, is with the help of a little bit of code, is track your visitors on your website.
 If that sounds a bit scary and big-brother like, you'll be glad to know it's anonymous.
 But it will allow you to see where people come from and how they use your site.
 Part of this tool will allow you to view the data from the UTM tags.

 The data collected by these tools can be very valuable, but it can be a bit daunting and take some time to wrap your head around everything.